ox-it/wl-turnitin/readme.md

 		Default value: false
 		Note: it will only be checked if the previous properties are true

-NOTE: This properties will be checked when using the ContentReviewSiteAdvisor as the SiteAdvisor implementation.
+NOTE: This properties will be checked when using the SitePropertyAdvisor as the ContentReviewSiteAdvisor implementation.

 For instance, if we want to set up a new site for using the new LTI integration we'd need these properties: